-TDS or Total Dissolved Solids is a value used to evaluate the water quality.
+TDS TDS or Total Dissolved Solids is one value used to evaluate the water quality.
 TDS is the total of all inorganic and organic substances dissolved in a solvent.
-In our case the solvent is water and can it be drinking water or wastewater.
+In our case the solvent is water.
+It can be drinking water, cooling water or wastewater.
 The unit of measurement for TDS is expressed in micrograms per liter or in PPM, parts per million.

 TDS meter to meassure Total Dissolved Solids

 Another very practical use is to see how efficient a filtering system is working.
-By definition the particle size has to be less then 2 micrometer.
 If one like to see the perfomance of a reverse osmosis system or an ultrafiltration system, one can compared the TDS before and after the unit.
 This way one can see if the filter is still performing well.